Ashes and Diamonds (film): Plot

 Maciek returns to the bar where he discusses his sense of duty and obligation to the cause with Andrzej.
 However, Andrzej is unsympathetic to his plight and says Maciek will be a deserter if he does not fulfill his obligation to assassinate Szczuka.
 Meanwhile, a completely drunk Drewnowski spoils the banquet, covering the other guests with foam from a fire extinguisher, and leaves the ball in shame with his intended career as a Communist functionary in ruins.
 After the reception, Szczuka learns that his son Marek has been arrested for joining an underground militia.

 Maciek waits for Szczuka to leave the hotel to meet his captured son, follows him, and shoots him to death.
 The next morning, Maciek plans to leave Ostrowiec by train.
-He tells Krystyna that he was unable to "change things," leaving her heartbroken.
-She tells him to leave without saying another word, which he does.
+He tells Krystyna of his decision to depart, leaving her heartbroken.
 The hotel guests dance to a pianist and band playing Chopin's "Military" Polonaise in A Major.
 On the way to the train station, Maciek observes Andrzej beating Drewnowski for his newfound, opportunistic support for the underground.
 Maciek flees when Drewnowski calls his name.
 He accidentally runs into some soldiers of the Polish People's Army and draws his pistol in panic.
 They shoot and fatally wound him.
 Maciek escapes to a garbage dump, but he collapses and dies in agony.